Cyberattack Cripples SeaTac Airport

 Key Takeaways:

-• A cyberattack launched on Saturday continues to plague SeaTac Airport's computer systems, forcing airline agents to manually fill out baggage tags and causing numerous delays and cancellations.
+• A cyberattack launched Saturday on SeaTac Airport's computer systems is causing significant disruptions, forcing airline agents to hand-fill baggage tags and leading to numerous flight delays and cancellations.

 See a mistake?
 Contact us.